codersaiful/woo-product-table/readme.txt

 == Changelog ==

 = 2.7.7 =
+ * Fixed: Checkbox click and scroll issue fixed
+ * Fixed: JavaScript Console Error issue fixed for 'variation_data.forEach is not a function'
  * Added: Add Class for TD tag based on Array Key and Value, When String value
+ * Bug Fixed and some few new feature added.

 = 2.7.6 =
 * Fixed: Product Weight calculation issue fixed.